-Violations of the Mobilehome Residency Law, like provisions of conventional landlord-tenant law, are enforced by the courts; that is, the disputing parties must enforce the MRL against one another in a court of law.
-The State Department of Housing & Community Development (HCD) does not have authority to enforce these Civil Code provisions.
-For example, a park owner, not the state, must utilize an unlawful detainer procedure in a court to evict a homeowner for non-payment of rent or failure to abide by reasonable park rules.
-By the same token, a homeowner in a park, not the state, must sue the park in court to enforce a notice or other MRL requirement, or obtain an injunction, if the management will not otherwise abide by the MRL.
+The Mobilehome Residency Law, like provisions of conventional landlord-tenant law, are enforced by the courts; that is, the disputing parties must enforce the MRL against one another in a court of law.
+The State Department of Housing and Community Development does not have authority to enforce these Civil Code provisions.
+For example, a park owner must utilize an unlawful detainer procedure in a court to evict a homeowner for non-payment of rent or failure to abide by reasonable park rules.
+By the same token, a manufactured home owner must bring legal action, in court, to enforce a notice or other MRL requirement, or obtain an injunction, if the management will not otherwise abide by the MRL.

-Other selected laws not part of the MRL but related to park residency are included in this booklet.
-These include the Recreational Vehicle Park Occupancy Law, first enacted in 1979, governing tenancies in RV parks.
+Other selected laws not part of the MRL but related to park residency are included in this handbook.
+These include the Recreational Vehicle Park Occupancy Law, first enacted in 1979, which governs tenancies in RV parks.
 The RV Park Occupancy Law was substantially revised in 1992, dividing it into seven Articles.
-Violations, like those in the Residency Law, are enforceable through legal action in the courts.

-Also enclosed are relevant laws on mobilehome resale disclosure, park emergency preparedness plans, mobilehome park polling places, and traffic enforcement in mobilehome parks.
-An Appendix of frequently asked questions and a comprehensive Index are included for reference.
+Also enclosed are relevant laws on mobilehome resale disclosure, park emergency preparedness plans, mobilehome park polling places, registration and titles, and traffic enforcement in mobilehome parks.